 Also, in the tale of how Frank infiltrated Riker's Island Prison to kill the Mafia criminals responsible for the murder of his family, he takes a truncheon to one of them and repeatedly bashes him in the head over and over and over.
 It's not pretty.

 One of the all-time scariest curb-stomps in terms of sheer brutality happened when Frank went after a human trafficking ring.
 One of the masterminds of the operation was a woman.
 Frank confronts her in a skyscraper office, and repeatedly tosses her against the window again and again until the window comes loose and she falls dozens of stories to the street below.
-Keep in mind that this woman was directly responsible for the brutal physical and sexual degradation of numerous young women, including one whose baby daughter was used as leverage against her good behavior.
+Keep in mind that this woman was directly responsible for the brutal physical and sexual degradation of numerous young women, including one whose baby daughter was used as leverage against her good behavior, breaking them by dint of Might Makes Right.
 She had it coming.

 Frank ends up on the receiving end of one of these in the Joss Whedon written arc of Runaways.
 He's about to kill the kids for working with the Kingpin only for Molly and her Super Strength give him the single most painful nutshot of all time.
 Frank's role for the rest of the arc when he appears is to hold his ground, trying desperately not to pass out, hilariously.